ryanamannion/makecents/README.md

 MakeCents is a dialogue system designed to help coin collectors quickly query coin prices.

-MakeCents is currently under development.
-Check back in a few days for an initial release

 ## Installation and Testing Instructions

 1. clone repo and cd into it